SKY-Studio-cn/SKY-UI/README.md

 ## **What is it？**

-*   A modified version of TurboWarp.
+*   A Scratch mobile OS powered by SKY Engine
-*   Run Scratch projects faster.
+*   Simulate a real mobile operating system

 ## **What can it do？**
 *    For us